 At Intranet Connections, company-wide goals are an integral factor in our success.
 They provide direction, feedback, motivation, and overall job satisfaction.
 So the communication strategy that surrounds goals is imperative.
 Proper planning leads to proper execution, and when apart from the overall successes or challenges of the company, millennials feel driven to contribute their part too.

 The executive team sets departmental company-wide goals and attributes which departments can contribute in their own way.
 These are communicated verbally through town halls, visually through presentations, and internally on our intranet.
 Once our employees are well versed in the company initiatives, we brainstorm ways to reach those targets in person as a team, then divide responsibilities individually.
 Between there are two check-in points to discuss how the goals are going, if the targets need to be adjusting for unforeseen reasons, or if any resources are needed.

-A study conducted by Bentley University confirms that 77% of Millennials believe flexible work hours would make the workplace more productive for their generation.
+Bentley University confirms that 77% of Millennials believe flexible work hours would make the workplace more productive for their generation.
 Another study confirms over 50% would switch jobs to get flexible hours.
 But this is not to say they don’t want to work.

 It’s less about counting the clock, and more about production value.

 Our office hours are flexible between 7:00am – 5:00pm.
 Sometimes you may show up after dropping your kids at school or leave early for a doctor’s appointment.
 However, the tradeoff means staying later to help a customer, answer emails at 10pm, or finish a project on Saturday morning, and we’re happy to do it.

 Although you can’t give out promotions like participation medals, you can offer a hand up by investing in your employees.
 This is a long-term strategy that prevents complacency and promotes loyalty.
 When your employees know you are committed to their future as much as they are, it ignites their drive and provides new skill sets and tools to execute on the job.